 Learn more about depression

 There’s lots more you can learn about depression alongside the symptoms.
-It might help you to understand you experiences, why it might be happening, and what the best approach is to getting back on track.
+It might help you to understand your experiences and what the best approach is to getting back on track.
 Start with some of the following:

 Connect with others